 - It also let him know that I was checking on him even if I wasn’t standing next to him.

-- The chart enabled us to deal with a situation immediately without a punishment therefor it was over and done with in a matter of seconds , no threats, no consequences.
+- The chart enabled us to deal with a situation immediately without a punishment.
+Therefore, it was over and done with within a matter of seconds, no threats, no consequences.

-- It enabled me him to be judged fairly on the whole days behaviour and not just an isolated incident being brought on by hunger, tiredness over stimulation etc.
+- It enabled him to be judged fairly on the day’s behaviour and not just an isolated incident being brought on by hunger, tiredness overstimulation etc.

-- If he did get a red cross on his chart he tried extra hard not to get another, and he realised that his choices determined whether he got his reward at the end of the week, there was no punishment as such just no reward and that seemed to be the turning point for him, he loved his rewards and would do anything to make sure he didn’t lose them.
+- If he did get a red cross on his chart, he tried extra hard not to get another.
+And he realised that his choices determined whether he got his reward at the end of the week, there was no punishment as such just no reward and that was the turning point for him, he loved his rewards and would do anything to make sure he didn’t lose them.

-- He was able to relate to each picture on his chart to clearly understand what was expected of him, something that explaining, coaxing or scolding had failed at .
+- He was able to relate to each picture on his chart to understand what we expected of him, something which explaining, coaxing or scolding had failed at.

 I am aware each child has different needs, skill set, abilities and personality.
-Age is a huge factor too however due to the simplicity of this system I feel this would have worked on my little boy at an earlier age too .
+Age is a huge reason too, however, due to this system being simple I feel this would have worked on my little boy at an earlier age too.

-I’m relieved that this has worked for me after nothing else I’d tried was having an affect, and I’m pretty sure that cat feels the same way !
+I’m relieved that this has worked for me after nothing else I’d tried was working, and I’m pretty sure that cat feels the same way!